thegameofcode/iris/docs/api.md

 		var model = self.model(iris.path.model.example.js, {title: 'example'});

-		// When this UI is destroyed, Iris will call to model.off('complete', onModelComplete)
 		// And if model is destroyed, Iris will remove the listener too self.listen(model, 'complete', onModelComplete);